ktorio/ktor-documentation/topics/Graalvm.md

 ## Preparing for GraalVM

-In addition to installing GraalVM and having the installation directory in the system path, you need to prepare your application so that all dependencies are bundled, i.e. you need to create a [fatjar](fatjar.md).
+In addition to installing GraalVM and having the installation directory in the system path, you need to prepare your application so that all dependencies are bundled, i.e. you need to create a fat jar.

 ### Reflection Configuration